watem-sedem/watem-sedem/docs/choices.rst

 When the option Only WS is enabled, only WaTEM/SEDEM (in combination with the routing algorithm) is used, and the CN-model is disabled.
-In order to run the complete CN-WS model, this option must be disabled.
+In order to run the CN model extension, this option must be disabled.
 To enable this option, following code should be written in the ini-file: